-The degree of Master of Water Resource Management maybe awarded with Honours.
-There shall be two classes of Honours: First Class Honours and Second Class Honours.
+The degree of Master of Water Resource Management maybe awarded with honours.
+There shall be two classes of honours: First Class Honours and Second Class Honours.
 Second Class Honours shall be awarded in two divisions: Division I and Division II.
 The ratio of Part I to Part II shall be 1:1.
-A candidate who offers Part II by thesis only may be awarded the degree of Master of Water Resource a grade average of B+.
+A candidate who offers Part II by thesis only may be awarded the degree of Master of Water Resource Management with Distinction or Merit.
+Note: The award of Distinction indicates a grade average in the range A+ to A-; the award of Merit indicates a grade average of B+.